bowman2001/perplexdoc/content/doc/page/favicon/index.md

 ---
 title: Favicon
-description: Page description placeholder
+description: The site icon
 subtitle: false
 date: 2022-01-30T18:51:37+01:00
 weight: 650
 featImg:
 menu:
   doc:
     name: Favicon
     parent: special
-    pre: remove
+    pre: emoji_symbols
 ---

 The _Favorite Icon_ is placed in the `<head>` of every page.
 Browsers usually show the icon in the tab, the address bar and before bookmarks.
-They may be also used as application icons.
+It may be also displayed as application icon.
 {.p-lead} <!--more-->

 ![favicon](icon/favicon.svg) The favorite icon is needed in many sizes and until recently in different image formats.
 There are many free web services to help create them from a single file.
 Fortunately most browsers now support vectorized icons in the SVG format.
 We can get away with two files: The SVG and a PNG fallback.
 The [real favicon generator](https://realfavicongenerator.net/) is able to produce icon sets from raster and from vector image files.